ninaschulte/mortgage-calculator/README.md

     return salary, expense, other_expense
 ```
-## Testing
 ## Deployment
 - The program was deployed to [Heroku]([[https://pypi.org/project/colorama/](https://dashboard.codeanywhere.com/)](https://devcenter.heroku.com/articles/getting-started-with-python#set-up)).
 - The program can be reached by the [link](https://ninaschulte-mortgagecalculator-4bb5d57d1e7f.herokuapp.com/)
 ### Steps
-1. Create a list of requirements that project needs to run (all the imports).
+1. Create a list of requirements.txt that project needs to run (all the imports).
 Run command "Pip3 freeze > requirements.txt".
 2. Save and push to github.
-3.
+3. Open account at Haroku

 ## Credits